MicrosoftDocs/bi-shared-docs/docs/analysis-services/tabular-models/create-and-manage-roles-ssas-tabular.md

 1. In the **Roles** list, in the **Name** field, type a name for the role.

-     Use names that clearly identifies the member type, for example, Finance Managers or Human Resources Specialists, and be sure the name doesn't include a comma.
+     Use names that clearly identify the member type, for example, Finance Managers or Human Resources Specialists, and be sure the name doesn't include a comma.
 By default, the name of the default role will be incrementally numbered for each new role.

 1. In the **Permissions** field, click the down arrow and then select one of the following permission types: